HackerRouter/carpetmod112-modified/README.md

 More debug logs about the dragon fight.

-2 unlisted new settings which prove that a new feature in 1.19+ won't work on 1.12.2

 Fixed `watchdogFix`.(Have you ever experienced the pain you debug the game for more than 1 minute and the server crashes cuz watchdog is on?)[Not Released]